gushinetsmv/Planner/README.md

 	"ant war" (or just "ant") - build .war

-	"ant restoreDB" - creates new table in database and fills it with db/planner.dump schema
+	"ant restoreDB" - creates new database and fills it with db/planner.dump schema

 3. Some implementation details...